danielaparker/jsoncons/src/doc/Home.md

 ### Features

+* Uses the standard C++ input/output streams library
-* Implements parsing and serializing JSON text in UTF-8
+* Implements parsing and serializing JSON text in UTF-8 for narrow character strings and streams
+* Supports UTF16 (UTF32) encodings with size 2 (size 4) wide character strings and streams
 * Supports event based JSON parsing and serializing with user defined input and output handlers
-* Uses the standard C++ input/output streams library
 * Guarantees basic exception safety (no leaks)
 * Accepts and ignores single line comments that start with `//`, and multi line comments that start with `/*` and end with `*/`
 * Supports optional escaping of the solidus (`/`) character